flucoma/flucoma-docs/doc/KMeans.rst

    :arg action: A function to run when the server responds.

-   Given a trained object, return for each item of a provided :fluid-obj:`DataSet` its distance to each cluster as an array, often reffered to as the cluster-distance space.
+   Given a trained object, return for each item of a provided :fluid-obj:`DataSet` its distance to each cluster as an array, often referred to as the cluster-distance space.

 :message fitTransform: